Applying to Imperial as a visiting student

 Imperial's student exchange links

-Imperial College London is involved in over 60 Erasmus+ student "study" exchange links, mainly at undergraduate level, with institutions in France, Germany, Spain, Italy and the Netherlands, with limited links in Austria, Denmark, Sweden, Belgium, Czech Republic and Portugal.
+Imperial College London is involved in over 70 Erasmus+ student "study" exchange links, mainly at undergraduate level, with institutions in France, Germany, Spain, Italy and the Netherlands, with limited links in Austria, Greece, Denmark, Sweden, Belgium.

 For Exchange Partners connected to the MA/MSc Global Innovation Design taught jointly by the Royal College of Art and Imperial College London, contact the Royal College of Art.